davidpeng86/davidpeng86.githb.io/README.md

 # davidpeng86.githb.io
-this is a website for a class on basic web programming
+This is a website for a class on basic web programming